APOSHAml/Diplom-AutoTests-health-diet.ru/README.md

     @pytest.mark.dependency(depends={name_main_test}): marker for dependent tests from the main ones with the attribute 'depends'
     ```

-* The log file is created and overwritten in the root of the project
+* The browser logs are located in the root of the project